apache/airflow/docs/apache-airflow-providers-apache-pinot/operators.rst

 PinotDbApiHook
 --------------

-This hook uses standard-SQL endpoint since PQL endpoint is soon to be deprecated.
+This hook uses standard-SQL endpoint.
+PQL endpoint is removed in updated versions of pinotdb library.
+For more information see `library documentation  <https://docs.pinot.apache.org/users/clients/python>`

 Parameters
 ----------